ynkzlk/getting_and_cleaning_data_course_project/Codebook.md

 *filename*
 - The raw data set is downloaded to the previously set working directory
 - It is also checked if the the downloaded zip has been already unzipped (in your corrent working directory)
+- *URL* was given by Coursera Project in the Course Project description
 - Similiar data is merged by using the ```rbind()``` function.
 - Full data set is merged by using the ```cbind()``` function.
 - Mean and standard deviation has been extract with the correct names, retrieved from the *features.txt*